Brianonchari/CardsRestApi/README.md

 This project implements a REST API for managing cards.
 Users can create, update, and search for cards based on various criteria.
 Authentication is required to access the API, and users have different levels of access based on their roles.

+## Running the Project

+To run the project, follow these steps:

+1. Make sure you have Java 8 or above and Maven installed on your system.
+2. Clone the project repository to your local machine.
+3. Open a terminal or command prompt and navigate to the project directory.
+4. Build the project using the following command:

 ## Endpoints

 The following endpoints are available in the API: